"Carpe Diem" and "Armistice" Double Premiere

 "Cajolery" is a well-wrought tone poem evoking the northern woods.
 It mixes the mysterious lightness of Alan Hovhaness and the calculated lushness of a movie score with an excellent and stirring -- though perhaps insufficiently developed -- song theme that keeps sticking in my head.
 There was a standing ovation and shouts of approval for the composer at the end of the piece."

-Listen to "Cajolery of the Forest" here.
+Listen to "Cajolery of the Forest" on the 'MUSIC' page.

 Artwork by Julia Wadell